-Rep. Al Swift (D-WA), chairman of the Energy and Commerce subcommittee on transportation and hazardous materials, said that more work needs to be done regarding the role of states in planning and conducting cleanups, but be certified by an approved state program; and require states to develop a viability program as a condition for receipt of revolving loan funds.
-A viability program would assess a water system's managerial, technical, and financial capability to comply with the law, before markup.
+Rep. Al Swift (D-WA), chairman of the Energy and Commerce subcommittee on transportation and hazardous materials, said that more work needs to be done regarding the role of states in planning and conducting cleanups, but that negotiations should be completed before markup.